What to expect

 Some paths that are known to become overgrown in the summer are routinely cut back of surface vegetation.
 The clearance programme is weather dependent, usually starting in May and will continue into August.
 The work is usually carried out on a parish-by-parish basis.

 Ragwort is an injurious weed containing toxins that can have a debilitating or fatal effect if eaten by horses or other grazing animals.
-More information about this weed can be found on our Horse care and pasture management page.

-Surrey County Council will take the appropriate action to control ragwort on the public rights of way network and on highways verges where there is, in our view, a high risk of it spreading to land used for the grazing of horses, other grazing animals, or for the production of animal feed.
+We will take the appropriate action to control ragwort on the public rights of way network and on highways verges where there is, in our view, a high risk of it spreading to land used for the grazing of horses, other grazing animals, or for the production of animal feed.

 If you would like to report a significant outbreak of ragwort growing on a public right of way please complete an online report form.
 To report large clumps of the weed on highway verges adjacent to pasture land, contact either Highways England for motorways/trunk roads or, for all other publicly maintainable roads in Surrey contact Surrey Highways via the on-line form on their weeds web page, or contact us.